altair-graphql/altair/docs/docs/integrations/altair-koa-middleware.md

 ---

 ## altair-koa-middleware

 npm
 {: .label .label-red }
 Koa
 {: .label .label-purple }

-You can use altair with a koa server using [altair-koa-middleware](https://www.npmjs.com/package/altair-koa-middleware).
+You can use Altair with a Koa server using [altair-koa-middleware](https://www.npmjs.com/package/altair-koa-middleware).

-This is an koa middleware for mounting an instance of altair GraphQL client.
+This is an koa middleware for mounting an instance of Altair GraphQL client.

 #### Installation

 This is a node module and can be installed using npm:

 ```